top of page

 • Feeling disconnected from yourself or emotionally “on edge”

 Sometimes anxiety is loud and obvious.
-Sometimes it becomes so normalized that people no longer recognize how much stress they are carrying.
+Other times, it becomes so normalized that people no longer recognize how much stress they are carrying.

 Why Anxiety Happens